Pinterest is constantly changing and adding new features to its platform.

 Just enter your email below and you’re in!

-Create fresh pins often
+Focus on fresh pins

 Creating fresh pins often is incredibly important!

-Pinterest loves fresh pins and favourites them.
+Pinterest loves fresh content and favorites them.

 Spending time pinning and scheduling a pin to your boards and all your group boards and adding it to Tailwind’s SmartLoop is actually a waste of time.